Cyber-Reliant/DataDefenderDemo/README.md

-# Cyber Reliant DataDefender demo app
+# Cyber Reliant DataDefender Android demo

 This application demonstrates usage of the CRCDataDefender Android library.